-He agreed and we walked away.
-Martin grabbed his cameraman.
+He agrees and we walk away.
+Martin grabs his cameraman.
 “Did you get that.”

 “Kid, I may have to say you’re actually eighteen in the movie if we use that.
 How’d you know how much he’d pay.”

 “Hell, these clubs never expect the crowd to get all hot and sweaty, so the bar’s negligible.
-We were making a thousand a night in those Southern road houses.
-Half the beer bought got thrown at us for calling them out for their racism.
+We’re making a thousand a night in the Southern road houses.
+Half the beer bought gets thrown at us for calling them out for their racism.
 Hell, at five bucks a beer here in the City, we’ll double that.”

-Martin just shook his head, turning around to make sure the camera was still rolling.
+Martin just shakes his head, turning around to make sure the camera is still rolling.

-I got everyone to pile back into the limo to discuss the show.
+I get everyone to pile back into the limo to discuss the show.

-Once you’ve done the first verse, we’ll stop and complain that we’re sick of rock n roll being taken over by Motown.
+Once you do the first verse, we’ll stop and complain that we’re sick of rock n roll being taken over by Motown.
 You okay with that?”

 “No. But we’re going for outrage, so don’t complain when you get it, from me.”

-We all laughed.
-Jon Landau stuck his head in the limo.
+We all laugh.
+Jon Landau sticks his head in the limo.

 “Pile in, man.
 Where ya been?”

 “You goin’ on soon?
-The crowd’s been waitin’ for ya.”
+The crowd’s waitin’ for ya.”

 “You’re right.
 This is the Good Friday show.
-We wait much longer, they’ll wanna to call it a Good Saturday show.”
+We wait much longer, they’ll wanna to call it another Saturday morning show.”

-We all got out and went back into the club.
-It was 11:35pm.
+We all get out and go back into the club.
+It’s 11:35pm.
 Time to open the show.

-There was a good-sized crowd, standing around, self-absorbed.
-The smoke was thick and the air was buzzing from a hundred different conversations.
-Martin had the lights come on and the cameras were rolling.
-We walked across the stage.
-Jack grabbed the stage mic, leaned forward and stared at the crowd.
+There is a good-sized crowd, standing around and self-absorbed.
+The smoke is thick and the air is buzzing from a hundred different conversations.
+Martin turns the movie lights on and the cameras are rolling.
+We walk across the stage.
+Jack grabs the stage mic, leans forward and stares at the crowd.

-“Down South, deep in the heart of Dixie,” He answered.
+“Down South, deep in the heart of Dixie,” He answers.

-I played a couple of riffs from ‘Sweet Home Alabama.’
+I played a couple of the opening riffs from ‘Sweet Home Alabama.’

 “Y’all ready for a country good time?”
-I riffed again.
+I riff again.

-“Fuck you,” the same guy yelled back.
+“Fuck you,” the same guy yells back.
 “Get some shoes, hayseed.”

-“I gave my shoes to some bum sitting outside the bar.
+“I had my shoes but gave ’em to some bum sitting outside the bar.
 Then he spit on me for asking for a thank you.”

 “Grow up kid.”

-I switched from Southern Blues to thrash metal chords, with hippie coming in with heavy bass riffs.
+I switch from Southern Blues to thrash metal chords, with hippie coming in with heavy bass riffs.